Free guide to morning sickness and hyperemesis gravidarum care

 I’ve heard hyperemesis gravidarum is caused by poor blood sugar regulation.
 What do you think of that?

 Yes, insulin issues and problems with blood sugar regulation can appear with HG.
+This is where it is really interesting that metformin, a diabetes drug that targets redox, mitochondria and glucose metabolism, is being explored as a treatment.

 Again, metabolism is regulated by the circadian rhythm and most people are consuming so much excess artificial light (combined with a lack of sunlight, low vitamin D, and inadequate minerals and nutrients), that their cortisol is significantly higher than it should be and coming at the wrong times—this upsets the entire endocrine system, including the digestive hormones like insulin and leptin (which are already known to function differently in pregnancy than other life stages).